GfSE/SAF-Specification/stakeholders.md

 * Which are the protocols for exchanging physical items on a specific interface?

   ***Rationale:  In my role, I need to integrate and test the interface.***
-* Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

-  ***Rationale:  In my role, I have to plan IV&V activities to evaluate the Physical Element as unit under test against the logical concept (specification).***
 * Which conceptual items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I need to integrate and test the interfaces.***
-* Which funcions need to be tested in IV&V activities
+* Which conceptual logical elements are allocated to the physical SOI physical architecture?

+  ***Rationale:  In my role, I have to plan IV&V activities to evaluate the Physical Element as unit under test against the logical concept (specification).***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***